-Cortexia's Human Error Management Systems (HEMS) create a systematic approach for your business to managing human risk and error.
-By helping you identify, monitor and control human risk, Cortexia's HEMS unleash the potential of your operations to deliver big, bottom-line improvements.
-We can build your HEMS from the ground up with an integrated software component and human error guidance or simply enhance your existing safety or risk management system.
+Cortexia's Human Error Management Systems (HEMS) create a systemic approach for your business to manage human risk and error.
+By helping you identify, monitor and control risk using high-reliability best practice, Cortexia's HEMS unleash the potential of your operations to deliver big, bottom-line improvements.
+Our HEMS approach is based on Ultra-Resilience and centres on:

-HEMS are becoming increasingly popular within the finance and motorsport industries where human error and certain human factors can have detrimental consequences.
+HEMS are becoming increasingly popular within the banking and motorsport industries where human error and certain human factors can have detrimental consequences.

 We are confident that we can enhance your business performance, minimise risk, and streamline operations.
 If you would like to improve your results and believe we can help, please contact us.

 “Cortexia delivered a series of decision making workshops for some of our brokers, traders and analysts, along with a Human Error Management System.
 They were able to concisely break through the science and jargon to provide our staff with pragmatic tools they can apply every day at the trading desk to minimise human error.
 Cortexia’s error management system is now allowing our Risk team to better monitor and assess our human risk.
 Both subjective feedback from the staff and objective measurable financial performance have been very favorable.
 We will be using Cortexia again.”Tom Simmons – Vice President

 “Cortexia have an excellent understanding of Cognitive Psychology and are innovative in application of those techniques in the Defence environment.”

 Vic Demczuk – Human Factors Manager

 “Cortexia made a significant improvement to the safety performance of our onshore and offshore personnel.
 I can’t recommend them highly enough – the workshops were pragmatic, evidence-based and outstanding.”Waldemar Gonçalves de Oliveira – Onshore Engineering & Safety Manager